Kalliam/geolinkage_project_QGIS/README.md

 Before opening the plugin, make sure to:

 - Define the project CRS (*Project → Properties → CRS*).
-  > In case of MODFOW use by flopy, define it on UTM format (with WGS84 datum).
+  > In case of MODFOW use by flopy, define it on UTM format.
 - Load your shapefile files in the QGIS layers panel.

 ### 2. Open the plugin